SD-Suman/SD-Suman.github.io/portfolio.md

     <img src="/assets/img/sentiment_emotionalarc.png" alt="image" width="400"/>
 </div>

 The Rise-Fall-Rise emotional arc of the Book.
+Sentiment analysis and emotional arc of Bible.
 Read more about it [here](/portfolio/2024-09-27-emotional-arc-for-the-most-read-book.md)

 <!--